 Soft skills for Project Managers is a topic that is regularly raised without any real resolution of where the balance between technical (hard) skills and people (soft) skills lies.

-The industry magazine Project recently published an article about soft skills and the APM blog has recently asked "Are the soft skills too soft?".
+The industry magazine Project published an article about soft skills and the APM blog asked "Are the soft skills too soft?".

 The question is too simplistic, soft skills encompasses a wide range of skills and anyone responsible for delivery will need a mix of hard and soft skills to get the job done.
 However, in the case of project management, it is the 'management' element that is the key to which soft skills are needed.
 Management requires an understanding of how to communicate and work with stakeholders and motivate team members.